Force over Distance: Chapter 43

 Yeah, including.

-The world was turning easier to parse.
-Lines and angles were more than lines and angles.
-They were walls, floors, the edges of the neural interface platform.
+The world turned easier to parse.
+Lines and angles became more than lines and angles: walls, floors, the edges of the neural interface platform.
 That had to be progress.

-This was a reintegration—mind to body—a fight to still the overwhelming flow of sensation that paralyzed him, a fight to remember what it was to walk the road between the idea of movement and movement itself.
+This was reintegration—mind to body—a fight to still the flood of sensation that paralyzed him, a fight to remember what it was to walk the road between the idea of movement and movement itself.
 This was—

-This was probably a version of what Rush fought through every time Young ripped his mind out of the neural interface.
-Rush’s cognitive architecture had been modified to withstand these kinds of pressures, but—
+This was a version of what Rush went through every time Young ripped his mind out of the neural interface.
+Rush’s cognitive architecture’d been reworked to withstand these pressures, but—

 Maybe, now, Young’s was too.

-From the hallway came the whispery, irregular beat of another Nakai team approaching the room.
+From the hallway came the whispery, irregular beat of a Nakai team approaching the room.

 Scott froze, listening.